 What the heck does it personally mean to be a leader?
 To be someone who demonstrates leadership?
 How do you get there?
-Is it a natural born trait or a developed skill?
+What are the leadership behaviors that could impact a team in a negative manner?
+Is leadership a natural born trait or a developed skill?
 Can anyone be a leader?
 In this third part of the series, I want to explore the individual leadership role.

 Let’s begin with confirming my definition of a leader.
 A leader is someone who demonstrates leadership qualities.
 That may sound “damn obvious” to many, but it needs to be said.
 Let me explain.
 In many cases the leader role is labeled to indicate its position and the owner’s level of organizational power that aligns with that label.
 The role may say Director, Senior manager, Vice President or Chief Operations Officer; and there are many more labels you could probably name; and the expectation (often just a hope) is that the person in this role demonstrates leadership qualities.
 As we all know, this is not always the case!